merely-useful/py-rse/index.md

 After appending the content,
 log out of the remote machine and try to log in again.
-If we set up the SSH key correctly we won't need to type our password:
+If we set up the SSH key correctly, we won't need to type our password:

 ```bash
 moon> exit